Projection evolution and quantum spacetime

-where $M_X(x)=\Ket{x}\Bra{x}$ stands for the orthogonal spectral measure, forming the resolution of unity, of the four-vector position operator $\hat{x}$.
-In other words, the kets $\Ket{x}$ are understood as generalized eigenvectors of the four-vector position operator $\hat{x}$.
-The operator $M_X(x)=\Ket{x}\Bra{x}$ itself can be interpreted as the generalized projection operator (in this case it is an operator valued distribution) which projects onto the state representing the single spacetime point $x$.

-In the non-relativistic case the notion of simultaneity is independent of any observer and one can construct a~spectral measure $M_T(x^0)$, which for any fixed time $t=x^0$ projects onto the space of simultaneous events:
+In general, the notion of simultaneity is observer dependent.
+However, for every fixed choice of coordinates, in which one can distinguish between space and time, one can construct a~spectral measure $M_T(x^0)$, which for any fixed time $t=x^0$ projects onto the space of simultaneous events: